Christine Magnuson

 Christine Marie Magnuson (born October 17, 1985) is an American competition swimmer and two-time Olympic medalist.
 She has won a total of five medals in major international competition, four silvers, and one bronze spanning the Olympics, the World Championships, and the Pan Pacific Championships.

-Early years

-Magnuson was born in John, Illinois, and graduated from Victor J. Andrew HIgh School in Tinley Park, Illinois.
+Magnuson was born in Palos Heights, Illinois on October 17, 1985, and graduated from Victor J. Andrew High School in Tinley Park, Illinois.

+University swimming career

+University of Tennessee

 She received an athletic scholarship to attend the University of Tennessee, where she swam for the Tennessee Volunteers swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference (SEC) competition from 2005 to 2008.
 At the 2008 NCAA Championships, Magnuson won an individual national championship in the 100-yard butterfly.
 She finished her college career with 23 All-American honors, three school records and five SEC individual championships.
+She was the 2008 SEC Swimmer of the Year and the 2008 SEC Scholar Athlete of the Year.
+She was also awarded the 2008 SEC Commissioners Trophy as the SEC Championship meet high point-scorer.
+She was a four-time SEC Champion in three events, the 50 free, 100 free, and 100 fly during her time at Tennessee.

 International swimming career

 2008 Summer Olympics

 Magnuson won the silver medal in the 100-meter butterfly final, finishing behind Libby Trickett of Australia who had won the gold medal in an Oceanic record.
 She also set an American record in that event during the semifinals.
 Magnuson earned her second medal, also a silver, in the 4×100-meter medley relay finishing behind team Australia.